salman-ahmed979/RMS-Confidentiality-Integrity/README.md

 # RMS-Confidentiality-Integrity
  Developed a record management system that ensure the integrity and confidentiality in the system.
+This is my seven (7th) semester of BS Software Engineering project for the course CS-3002 Information Security presented to Dr.Fahad Samad.

+ # Tech
+ * React JS
+ * Node JS + Express JS
+ * Bcrypt (Hashing), JsonWebToken (JWT) Authentication, Node-Forge (Digital Certificate + Certificate Request), Crypto JS (Asymmetric Key Pair + Digital Signature)
+ * NodeMailer (sending email)
+ * MySql
+ * Postman for API Testing

 # Introduction
 A user details is an essential element that needs to be validated to prevent attack,manipulating and breaching of the data.